OpenDSA/OpenDSA/RST/source/Development/GraphTopsort.rst

 prerequisites that could not be completed without violating at least one prerequisite.
-The process of laying out the vertices of a DAG in a linear order to meet the prerequisite rules is called a :dfn:`topological sort`.
+The process of laying out the vertices of a DAG in a linear order to meet the prerequisite rules is called a :term:`topological sort`.

 .. _TopSort: